-If it is required to define a buffer area that is unique to a process, the unused frames PCB+29 through PCB+31 may be used.
+If it is required to define a buffer area that is unique to a process, the unused frames PCB+28 through PCB+31 may be used.
+(Note that PCB+28 is used by the RPG processor.)
 The following sequence of instructions is one way of setting up an A/R to a scratch buffer: